PratheepaJ/BANFF_project/Docs/preliminary_outline.md

       c.
 Example histograms
     3. Caveat: Throughout my analysis, I work with relatively small subset of the data.
 Crop to a corner of the large image.
 II.
-Cell-Level Analysis
+Visualization (2 minutes)
+  A. Transition
+    1. Let's build some intuition about the data, before looking into the models
+  B. How to understand it
+    1. There are two spaces, the true spatial co-locations, and also the abstract expression similarities
+    2. What are the colors, what happens when I highlight one point vs. another
+  C. Interpretation
+    1. Would be interesting to extend it to the cell-level analysis as well III.
+Cell-Level Analysis (4 minutes)
   A. Motivation
     1. To what extent can a cheap assay be a proxy for a powerful one?
       a.
-This is the imputation view
+This is the imputation view.
+Can I at least get a bound on what the ecosystem would look like using the other camera?
       b.
 Can we use the cheap assay to tell us when the powerful one would be worth running, vs. being a waste of time?
     2. We suspect there are a few main latent phenomena.
 To what extent are the